 In 1999, a study by the Institute of Medicine estimated that 44,000 to 98,000 Americans die every year from medical error.
 Later, in 2013, a study by Johns Hopkins patient safety experts put the number at more than 250,000 deaths per year.
+But, what causes medical error?

 Since the 1999 study, medical schools, governments, healthcare, and patient-advocacy groups have asked what causes medical error, and focused in on the issue of patient safety.
 Two decades of study lead to this big-picture conclusion: Medical errors flow mostly from badly designed systems — not from bad physicians and nurses.

-Of course, physicians and nurses are human, so naturally there are some bad ones.
+Of course, physicians and nurses are human, so naturally, there are some bad ones.
 But not enough to make medical error a major cause of death and disability.
 The bulk of the problem comes from putting ordinary physicians and nurses into bad systems.

 - Failure to document important information, so that providers later don’t have the information.